asadomsk/KV62TelegramBot/README.md

 Find the bot in the Telegram chat app - **@KV62** or add it to your Telegram chat group

-For the current day weather forecast overview from https://openweathermap.org/api enter:
+For current day weather forecast overview from https://openweathermap.org/api enter:
 **weather@KV62Boot {City name}**

 <img src = "Images/jer.jpeg" width =300>